tinamayswinkels/eon/_projects/botanist.md

 subtitle: Floral Collection
 vertical-heading: true
 featured_image: /images/botanist/eon-botanist-1.jpg
-featured-image-caption: Shot by Eyes of a Nomad at Som Chai restaurant
+featured-image-caption: Shot by Eyes of a Nomad
 intro-text_html: >-
   <p>Sophisticated board shorts that are as individual as you are.
 Botanist
   Collection will have you ready to lay by the pool in an Italian resort or